-Are you Credit Worthy?
+Are you Credit Worthy to Buy a Home?

 before you begin looking at homes to buy.
 You need to determine if you are credit worthy.
 Do not let anyone tell you differently!
 The real estate world has changed over the last few years and in order to borrow you must meet certain lending standards set by lenders.
+Given your credit score, job situation and past credit history, lenders will evaluate based upon credit algorithms whether or not they will lend money to you.
+In addition, it will also impact the percentage rate you are given on a loan.
+So pay attention here!

 Secondly, meet with a reputable mortgage lender who will evaluate you as a borrower.
 The mortgage lenders use a widely available tool called a FICO score which is the most used evaluation of a consumer’s credit.
 It is the universal model to determine whether you the consumer is credit worthy to a lender.
 The lenders establish a risk in lending to you based upon your FICO score.
 Honestly, your FICO score impacts your insurance rates, employment and a multitude of other things that you should be aware of.
 Keep good credit or work hard to improve it.
 If you want to obtain a mortgage at a good rate you need to have good credit now.